vanderke/FOTF-Developer-Exercise/README.md

 This is the repo for my Focus on the Family developer exercise.

-Please follow the startup instructions after you clone the repo in order to run the site.
+Please follow the startup instructions after you clone the repo in order to run the site locally.

 ##Startup Instructions